SimonGoring/neotomadb-manual/_build/html/_sources/neotoma_introduction.txt

 Introduction
 ============

 Neotoma is a public database containing fossil data from the Holocene, Pleistocene, and Pliocene, or approximately the last 5.3 million years.
 The database stores associated physical data from fossil bearing deposits, for example sediment loss-on-ignition and geochemical data.
 The database also stores data from modern samples that are used to interpret fossil data.

-The initial development of Neotoma is funded by a grant from the U.S.
-National Science Foundation Geoinformatics program.
-This grant is collaborative between University [1]_ and the Museum [2]_.
-It has five Principle Investigators, Russell W. Graham ( ), Eric C. Grimm ( ), Stephen T. Jackson ( of ), Allan C. Ashworth ( ), and John W. (Jack) Williams ().
-The database is served from the Center for Environmental Informatics at .
+The initial development of Neotoma was funded by a grant from the U.S. National Science Foundation Geoinformatics program.
+This grant is collaborative between Penn State University [1]_ and the Illinois State Museum [2]_.
+It has five Principle Investigators, Russell W. Graham, Eric C. Grimm, Stephen T. Jackson, Allan C. Ashworth, and John W. (Jack) Williams.
+The database is served from the Center for Environmental Informatics at Penn State University.

 Initially, data are being merged from four existing databases: the Global Pollen Database, FAUNMAP (a database of mammalian fauna), the North American Plant Macrofossil Database, and a fossil beetle database assembled by Allan Ashworth.
-The design of this database is such that many other kinds of fossil data can easily be incorporated in the future, for example, ostracodes, diatoms, chironmids, and freshwater mussels.
+The design of this database is such that many other kinds of fossil data can easily be incorporated in the future, for example, the addition of ostracode, diatom, chironmid, and freshwater mussel datasets.

 The existing databases were developed in the 1990’s and have not been updated structurally since.
 New data have been added, but the structures of these databases have not changed, despite significant advances in database and internet technology.
 Although structurally different, these databases contain similar kinds of data, and merging them was quite practical.
 The rationale for this merging was twofold: (1) to facilitate analyses of past biotic communities at the ecosystem level and (2) to reduce the overhead in maintaining and distributing several independent databases..

 The new Neotoma database was initially designed by E. C. Grimm and implemented in Microsoft® Access®.
 This database will be ported to a higher end RDBMS for Internet distribution, but it will continue to be distributed as a standalone Access database for researchers who need access to the entire database.

 Whence Neotoma
 --------------

 In the original NSF proposal, this database was called a “Late Neogene Terrestrial Ecosystem Database.”
 At the time this proposal was written, the Neogene Period included the Miocene, Pliocene, Pleistocene, and Holocene epochs.
 However, a proposal before the International Commission on Stratigraphy would elevate the Quaternary to a System or Period following the Neogene and terminate the Neogene at the end of Pliocene.

 Because this proposal renders the Neogene description of this database obsolete, a new name was sought.
 Numerous names and companion acronyms were considered, but none engendered enthusiastic support.
 B. Brandon Curry proposed the name Neotoma, and this name struck a fancy. *Neotoma* is the genus for the packrat.
 Packrats are prodigious collectors of anything in their territory, and moreover they are collectors of fossil data.
 They collect plant macrofossils and bones, and pollen is preserved in their amberat—hardened, dried urine, which impregnates their middens and preserves them for millennia.

 Rationale
 ---------